 Why Use ORMs?

-Database Agnosticism.
+Database Agnosticism

-Yea… so you can switch databases?
-Simply bullshit, I don’t know any advanced software that can easily switch databases just because of any ORM.
+So you can switch databases?
+Well… No. Just no. I don’t know any advanced software that can easily switch databases.
+Even if it uses an ORM.
 The reason is simple: advanced software means advanced procedures for managing data.
-It means that everything is tuned up or just becomes slow.
-Tuning database means using it’s capabilities (beware: those capabilities are not database agnostic).
+It means that everything is tuned up.
+If not, then it becomes slow.

-Database Agnostic Speedin’ Up?
+Database Agnostic Speeding Up?

-What you can do with such a slow database?
-Of course you can create some indices or do much more things including views (also materialized), triggers, replication or anything else.
-Let’s talk about indices (you think that it is the simples way of speeding up queries?).
-OK, first of all on question: what indices do you want to talk about?
+Let’s talk about the indices.
+OK, first of all a question: what indices do you want to talk about?
 Maybe about PostgreSQL partial indices or functional ones?
-So if you use PostgreSQL and create a functional index, then you cannot reproduce the same DDL on Oracle.
-That way you have much faster PostgreSQL database, not Oracle one.
-The opposite example: in Oracle you have hints, in PostgreSQL you have not.
-Of course a hint is just a comment so any other database would just omit that comment.
-But omiting doesn’t mean speeding up the query because of the omitted hint.
+So if you use PostgreSQL, and create a functional index, then you cannot reproduce the same on Oracle.
+That way you have much faster PostgreSQL database, but not Oracle one.

-What you can do to have the same speed for every database engine?
+What can you do to have the same speed for every database engine?
 Just create a different schema for each engine.
 And while changing that schema don’t forget that you need to maintain two (or more) schemas.
 Adding a column to one schema means adding the column to another.
 Speeding up one engine… means speeding up the other (but maybe using different tools).
 And one more thing… after making all those changes don’t forget to test everything… separately for each engine.
-Have fun.

-Of course you can have a nice application that is database agnostic but only if you create separate data layer for each engine.
-Just more work and the question is… what for, do you really don’t have any more important work to do?
+Of course you can have a nice database agnostic application, but only if you create separate data layer for each engine.
+Just more work and the question is… what for?
+Do you really don’t have any more important work to do?
+Simply: use one database engine, believe me, 99.999% of software won’t change the engine once it works.

 Maybe… at the very beginning.
-But suddenly at some point (and that suddenly shows up even before the first release) you find that there are so many limitations for of the ORM libraries that you have to make some queries using normal SQL.
-Later you’ve got some hybrid system, part of the queries is done using simple Hibernate selects, some using HQL (what really is a kind of SQL), and SQL.
-Is that really so easy to maintain and speeds up anything?
+But suddenly at some point (and that suddenly shows up even before the first release) you will find that there are so many limitations of the ORM libraries, that you have to make some queries using normal SQL.
+Quite soon you will have a hybrid system, part of the queries is done using simple Hibernate selects, some using HQL (what really is a kind of SQL), and some using SQL.

 “As a consequence of being database agnostic, you can replace your heavy SQL Server with a nimble Sqlite instance at test time, allowing you to write blazing fast tests.”